Today in Rock & Roll History: August 12th

 1967: “(Your Love Keeps Lifting Me) Higher And Higher” by Jackie Wilson entered Billboard Hot 100.
 The song became his sixth top 10 hit on the Hot 100 and his sixth #1 on Billboard R&B chart.

-1967: “Reflections”by The Supremes entered the Billboard Hot 100.
-It later reached #2 on the Hot 100 and Cash Box pop charts and #4 on the R&B chart.
+1967: “Reflections,” the first single credited to “Diana Ross and the Supremes,” entered the Billboard Hot 100.
+It later reached #2 on the Hot 100 and Cash Box pop chart and #4 on the R&B chart.
+The group’s first foray into psychedelia, the song was also one of Motown’s last hits to be written and produced by Holland–Dozier–Holland before they left the label.

 1967: “The Letter” by The Box Tops entered Billboard Hot 100 on its way to becoming the group’s first #1 single.